-Indicator Number Label 2012 Justification P1.1.D P1.1.D Number of pregnant women with known HIV status (includes women who were tested for HIV and received their n/a Redacted results) Number of pregnant women who were tested for HIV and know their results 347,000 P1.2.D Number and percent of HIV-positive pregnant women who received antiretrovirals to reduce risk of mother-to-child-trans mission during pregnancy and delivery 88 % P1.2.D Number of HIV-positive pregnant women who received antiretrovirals (ARVs) to reduce risk of mother-to-child-trans mission 40,500 Redacted Number of HIV- positive pregnant women identified in 46,000 the reporting period (including known HIV- positive at entry) Life-long ART (including Option B+) 7,290 Newly initiated on treatment during current pregnancy (subset of life-long ART) Already on treatment at the beginning of the current pregnancy (subset of life-long ART) Maternal triple ARV prophylaxis (prophylaxis component of WHO Option B during pregnancy and 0 delivery) Maternal AZT (prophylaxis component of WHO Option A during pregnancy and 30,375 deliverY) Single-dose nevirapine (with or without tail) 2,835 P5.1.D Number of males circumcised as part of the minimum package of MC for HIV prevention services 60,000
+Indicator Number Label 2013 Justification P1.1.D P1.1.D Percent of pregnant women with known HIV status (includes women who were tested for HIV and received their results) n/a Redacted Number of pregnant women with known HIV status (includes women who were tested for HIV and received their results) 470,000 P1.2.D P1.2.D Number and percent of HIV-positive pregnant women who received antiretrovirals to reduce risk of mother-to-child-trans mission during pregnancy and delivery 95 % Redacted Number of HIV-positive pregnant women who received antiretrovirals (ARVs) to reduce risk of mother-to-child-trans mission 60,116 Number of HIV- 63,280

+Ţ.

+positive pregnant

+women identified in

+the reporting period

+(including known HIV-

+positive at entry)

+Life-long ART 13,921

+(including Option B+)

+Maternal triple ARV

+prophylaxis

+(prophylaxis

+component of WHO 0

+Option B during

+, , , , , , , , , , , , , , , , , , ,

+pregnancy and

+delivery)

+Maternal AZT

+(prophylaxis

+component of WHO 44.405

+Option A during 44,195

+pregnancy and

+deliverY)

+Single-dose

+nevirapine (with or 2,000

+without tail)

+Newly initiated on

+treatment during

+current pregnancy 0

+(subset of life-long

+,

+ART)

+Already on treatment

+at the beginning of the

+current pregnancy 0

+(subset of life-long

+ART)

+Sum of regimen type 60,116

+disaggregates

+Sum of New and 0

+Current disaggregates

-per national standards and in accordance with the WHO/UNAIDS/Jhpieg o Manual for Male Circumcision Under Local Anesthesia
+P5.1.D Number of males circumcised as part of the minimum package of MC for HIV prevention services per national standards and in accordance with the WHO/UNAIDS/Jhpieg o Manual for Male Circumcision Under Local Anesthesia 136,800 Redacted

-By Age: <1 300
+By Age: <1 650

-By Age: 1-9
+By Age: 1-9 1,300

-By Age: 10-14
+By Age: 10-14 41,892

-By Age: 15-19
+By Age: 15-19 48,051

-By Age: 20-24
+By Age: 20-24 31,247

-By Age: 25-49
+By Age: 25-49 45,581

-By Age: 50+
+By Age: 50+ 2,279

+Sum of age disaggregates 171,000

 P6.1.D Number of persons provided with post-exposure prophylaxis (PEP) for risk of HIV infection through occupational and/or non-occupational exposure to HIV.
-By Exposure Type: Occupational By Exposure Type: Other 56 38 Redacted
+By Exposure Type: 348 Redacted

-non-occupational

-By Exposure Type: Rape/sexual assault victims 18
+Occupational By Exposure Type: Other 74

-P7.1.D P7.1.D Number of People Living with HIV/AIDS (PLHIV) reached with a n/a Redacted

-minimum package of

-'Prevention with

-PLHIV (PLHIV)

-interventions

-Number of People

-Living with HIV/AIDS

-reached with a

-minimum package of 138,222

-'Prevention of People

-Living with HIV

-(PLHIV) interventions

-P8.1.D Number of the

-targeted population

-reached with

-individual and/or small

-group level HIV

-prevention n/a

-interventions that are

-based on evidence

-and/or meet the

-minimum standards

-P8.1.D required Redacted

-Number of the target

-population reached

-with individual and/or

-small group level HIV

-prevention C00 FF0

-interventions that are 680,550

-based on evidence

-and/or meet the

-minimum standards

-required

-P8.2.D Number of the

-P8.2.D targeted population n/a reached with individual and/or small D. J. (c.)

-n/a Redacted
+non-occupational By Exposure Type: Rape/sexual assault victims 274 P7.1.D P7.1.D Number of People Living with HIV/AIDS (PLHIV) reached with a minimum package of 'Prevention with PLHIV (PLHIV) interventions n/a Number of People Living with HIV/AIDS reached with a minimum package of 'Prevention of People Living with HIV (PLHIV) interventions 90,000 P8.1.D P8.1.D Number of the targeted population reached with individual and/or small group level HIV prevention interventions that are based on evidence and/or meet the minimum standards required n/a Number of the target population reached with individual and/or small group level HIV prevention interventions that are 803,500